 Borrowing of an item from the Collection will be made possible at the discretion of the archivist of the Center and will be for a limited time only, with careful record keeping.

 In the case of duplicate or superfluous items in the Collection, the chairman of the Center or the Dean of the Faculty will decide whether to return them to the Donors.
-If they do not wish them to be returned, they may be burnt.
+If the Donors do not wish them to be returned, they may be burnt.
 The application in this matter as well as the reply of the Donors will be in writing.
-If an item in the Collection is returned, the Center will deal with the transporting of said item to the Donors and will bear the cost of the transporting.
+If an item in the Collection is returned, the Center will be responsible for arranging the transport of said item to the Donors and will bear the cost of the transport.
 If the Donors have not replied to said application within 60 days, this will be seen as a waiver by the Donors regarding the return of the items, and the Center may burn them.

 For the avoidance of doubt, delivery of the material to the Center will not involve any payment or consideration whatsoever to the Donor beyond the undertakings of the Center as detailed in this Agreement.